 CUSTOMERS AND APPLICATIONS

-The naval version of the AW101 is already in service with the Armed Forces of the United Kingdom, Italy and Japan and is being used successfully in anti-submarine and anti-surface warfare missions and support for amphibious missions.
-The Italian Navy also employs the AW101 for coast guard and search and rescue missions.
+The naval version of the AW101 is already in service with the Armed Forces of the United Kingdom, Italy and Japan and is being used successfully in anti-submarine and anti-surface warfare missions, in minesweeping and support for amphibious missions.
+The Italian Navy also employs the AW101 for patrolling and search and rescue missions.

-In Canada and Portugal, the AW101 has demonstrated excellent performance in the undertaking of SAR (Search and Rescue) and CSAR (Combat Search and Rescue) missions, even under conditions so extreme that no other helicopter could carry them out.
-The Italian Air Force has acquired an updated version of the AW101 for SAR missions, while the Merlins, the denomination of the British AW101s, have successfully accomplished CSAR missions in Iraq and Afghanistan.
+In Canada and Portugal, the AW101 has demonstrated excellent performance in the undertaking of SAR (Search and Rescue) missions, even under conditions so extreme that no other helicopter could carry them out.
+Such capabilities were influential in Norway’s decision to order 16 AW101s for their demanding SAR requirement.
+The Italian Air Force has acquired an updated version of the AW101 for Personnel Recovery missions, while the Merlins, the denomination of the British AW101s, have successfully accomplished CASEVAC/ troop transport missions in Iraq and Afghanistan.

 PRODUCTION, CUSTOMER SUPPORT AND TRAINING